FNALLPC/lpc-scripts/README.md

 ====================================================== 6 passed, 1 skipped in 5.74s ======================================================
 ```

+For additional output you can use the options `--verbosity=<VERBOSITY>`.
+By default all of the output from the various tests is captured by pytest.
+To see the output of successful tests use the option `-rP`.
+To see the output of failed tests (default) use the option `-rx`.

 Once you're finished, you can exit the virtual environment by using the command:
 ```bash